 The assessment of unit air flow resulted in 49% of units having air flow at or below 350 CFM/ton.
 However, due to some uncertainty over whether all measurements were taken with blowers at full speed, the team believes that these lower measurements are not likely to be significantly affecting the efficiency of the program installed units.

-Process Evaluation
+Market Research

-The main objective of the process evaluation was to identify methods to better induce early replacement of CAC units.
+The study team also conducted market research among program participants in order to identify methods to better induce early replacement of CAC units among program participants.
 Note that the evaluation team was told that the Companies follow a rule of thumb that any CAC more than 10 years old that is still functioning qualifies as an early replacement.

 To achieve this objective, the study explored a variety of questions that sought to understand what factors customers consider when deciding to replace their CAC with particular emphasis on the role of standard and early replacement rebates, energy efficiency, information provided by HES vendors, and the advice of installation contractors.
 The team also included questions about Quality Installation, as this approach provides additional opportunities for rebates among households replacing CAC.